TaygaHoshi/tt-project/Character - Paths/Path of Sorcerers.md

 **Cost:** 1 energy
 **Effect**
 	You can choose to activate this technique when you perform a projectile technique or weapon attack.
 	This projectile curves slightly around obstacles.
-Penalty to precision rolls from covers for this attack are reduced by 1.
+Penalty to precision rolls from covers for this attack is reduced by 1.

 ## Selective Effect
 **Category:** Modification